AdobeDocs/experience-manager-learn.en/help/foundation/workflow/use-the-workflow-editor.md

 ---
-title: How to create Workflows in AEM
+title: Use the Workflow Editor in AEM
-description: Workflow enables business process management in Experience Manager, and is used for automatic processing of content and well as facilitating governance and process requiring human decision making.
+description: Workflow enables business process management in Experience Manager, and are used for automatic processing of content and well as facilitating governance and process requiring human decision making.
+Workflow is defined via Workflow Models that are comprised of a series of steps and created and managed in the Workflow Model Editor.
-version: 6.4, 6.5, cloud-service
+version: 6.4, 6.5, Cloud Service
+sub-product: foundation, sites, assets
 feature: Workflow
+topics: governance, collaboration
+activity: use
+audience: administrator, implementer
+doc-type: feature video
-topic: Content Management
+topic: Collaboration
-level: Intermediate
-role: Administrator, Developer
+role: Developer
+level: Beginner
 kt: 657
 thumbnail: 22201.jpg
 ---